 9 / diffuse essential oils

 When I'm home, I'm almost always diffusing some kind of essential oil.
 It not only creates a cozy atmosphere but the aromas of certain essential oils can have a really calming or energizing effect.
 It's actually pretty amazing.
 If I'm spending a Saturday or Sunday cooking and shooting content for the blog, I love diffusing oils like orange, grapefruit, or peppermint (my current fave!) to keep me alert and focused.
 If I'm in the mood for something more calming and relaxing, I'll go with something more warming like Cinnamon, Chamomile, or Lavender.
 And much as I love candles, it can be hard to find ones made with natural waxes that don't contain toxins and that I actually like the scent of!
 A diffuser is a little more cost-effective because you just fill it up with filtered water and add a few drops of oil.
-Amazon has some great and affordable options!

 10 / do a kindness